 Our food systems are unjust, built from violence, stolen land, underpaid work, discrimination, and unequal access to healthy food.
 We can measure inequality in a variety of ways.
 For example, wages/salaries are the most common source of income for the majority of Americans.
 Unfortunately, across the United States—including New England—food system workers, particularly retail food workers, receive some of the lowest wages of any occupational category.
-New England is markedly Whiter than the U.S. average—61.1% of Americans were White in 2020, compared to 71.3% of New Englanders—but the region became more diverse from 2010 to 2020.
-Although New England’s population has grown more diverse, 98.4% of regional farms had at least one White producer, and White producers operated 99.3% of farmland.
+Although New England has become more diverse, the majority of farms and farmland are operated by White farmers.

 Median Hourly Wages in Connecticut, May 2023